ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 **Node Breakdown:**

 1.  **Input Layer (6 Nodes):**
-    *   Receives the normalized Z-Scores of the 6 orbital elements (Inc, Ecc, MM, RAAN, ArgP, MA).
+    *   Receives the normalized Z-Scores of the 6 Keplerian elements.
     *   Acts as the interface between the SGP4 physics engine and the Neural Network.

 2.  **Encoder Layer (12 Nodes - Activation: Tanh):**